Course Reference No: TGS-2022011434

 CONTINUING PROFESSIONAL DEVELOPMENT (CPD) POINTS

-The Board of Architects (BOA) – Singapore Institute of Architects (SIA) is an accredited provider for Professional Development in Placemaking for SIA members.
+Board of Architects (BOA) – Singapore Institute of Architects (SIA) CPD Programme

 Dr Timothy Wong